All Stories

 There are six sessions in total, being team-taught by three very experienced group psychotherapists from different backgrounds; three of the sessions will have an experiential component.
 Training videos will also be used throughout the course.

-It is the intention of this course to provide the participants with the most appropriate educational foundation for future group treatment in a range of practice settings, through this combination of didactic and experiential class work.
+It is the intention of this series to provide the participants with the most appropriate educational foundation for future group treatment in a range of practice settings, through this combination of didactic and experiential class work.

 Learning Objectives: